 Members of the medical personnel and chaplains while retained by the Detaining Power with a view to assisting prisoners of war, shall not be considered as prisoners of war.
-They shall, however, receive as a minimum the benefits and protection of the present Convention, and shall also be granted all facilities
+They shall, however, receive as a minimum the benefits and protection of the present Convention, and shall also be granted all facilities necessary to provide for the medical care of, and religious ministration of prisoners of war.

-They shall continue to exercise their medical and spiritual functions for the benefit of prisoners of war, preferably those belonging to the armed forces upon which they depend, within the scope of the military laws and regulations of the Detaining Power and under the control of its competent services, in accordance with their professional etiquette.
-They shall also benefit by the following facilities in the exercise of their medical or spiritual functions:
+They shall continue to exercise their medical and spiritual functions for the benefit of prisoners of war, preferably those belonging to the armed forces upon while they depend, within the scope of the military laws and regulations of the Detaining Power and under the control of its competent services, in accordance with their professional etiquette.
+They shall also benefit by the following facilities in the exercise of their medical or spiritual functions -

-- (a) They shall be authorised to visit periodically prisoners of war situated in working detachments or in hospitals outside the camp.
-For this purpose, the Detaining Power shall place at their disposal the necessary means of transport. - (b) The senior medical officer in each camp shall be responsible to the camp military authorities for everything connected with the activities of retained medical personnel.
-For this purpose, Parties to the conflict shall agree at the outbreak of hostilities on the subject of the corresponding ranks of the medical personnel, including that of societies mentioned in Article 26 of the Geneva Convention for the Amelioration of the Condition of the Wounded and Sick in Armed Forces in the Field of 12th August, 1949.
+(a) They shall be authorized to visit periodically prisoners of war situated in working detachments or in hospitals outside the camp.
+For this purpose, the Detaining Power shall place at their disposal the necessary means of transport.

+(b) The senior medical officer in each camp shall be responsible to the camp military authorities for everything connected with the activities of retained medical personnel.
+For this purpose, Parties to the conflict shall agree at the outbreak of hostilities on the subject of the corresponding ranks of the medical personnel, including that of societies mentioned in Article 26 of the Geneva Convention for the Amelioration of the Condition of the Wounded and Sick in Armed Forces in the Field of 12 August 1949.
 This senior medical officer, as well as chaplains, shall have the right to deal with the competent authorities of the camp on all questions relating to their duties.
-Such authorities shall afford them all necessary facilities for correspondence relating to these questions. - (c) Although they shall be subject to the internal discipline of the camp in which they are retained such personnel may not be compelled to carry out any work other than that concerned with their medical or religious duties.
+Such authorities shall afford them all necessary facilities for correspondence relating to these questions.

+(c) Although they shall be subject to the internal discipline of the camp in which they are retained, such personnel may not be compelled to carry out any work other than that concerned with their medical or religious duties.